hms-dbmi/vizarr/README.md

 # vizarr

-`vizarr` is a minimal, purely client-side program for viewing Zarr-based images.
+Vizarr is a minimal, purely client-side program for viewing Zarr-based images.
 It is built with [Viv](https://hms-dbmi.github.com/viv) and exposes a Python API using the [`imjoy-rpc`](https://github.com/imjoy-team/imjoy-rpc), allowing users to programatically view multiplex and multiscale images from within a Jupyter Notebook.
 The ImJoy plugin registers a codec for Python